ncase/anxiety/scenes/act3.md

 r: You remind me of myself when I was younger.
 Back when I was tormented by the animal in my head.

+`publish("act3",["roofhunter",9]);`

+r: I'm so grateful I can pay it forward, and help you kill the beast the way I killed mine.

 ```
 publish("act3",["roofhunter",2]);
 publish("act3",["roofhong",2]);